-PE Handling and Storage
+PE Safe Handling and Storage

 Vinidex PE pipes are robust, flexible, and offer the installer many cost saving advantages.
 Whilst they are resistant to site damage, normal care and good housekeeping practices are necessary to ensure trouble free operations.